Add this page to your book

 Urban microclimate and outdoor thermal comfort.
 A proper procedure to fit ENVI-met simulation outputs to experimental data This paper presents a very detailed view onto the quality requirements of ENVI-met input data and analysis the output data both of V3.1 and V4.0 compared to experimental data.
 (Sustainable Cities and Society, 2016)

-Recent Trends and Remaining Limitations in Urban Microclimate Models A recent (2015) meta study on the usage of microscale model to simulate urban climate over the past 10 years.
+Recent Trends and Remaining Limitations in Urban Microclimate Models An overview (2015) meta study on the usage of microscale model to simulate urban climate over the past 10 years.
 (Open Urban Studies and Demography Journal, 2015)